-If the qualifying child receives disability benefits, you can still use the child for EITC purposes.
+If the child receives disability benefits, the child may still be your qualifying child for EITC purposes.
 Read more about the additional tests for a qualifying child here.

 Sheltered Employment.
-A child working for minimal pay under a special program for people with disabilities is not engaged in a “substantial gainful activity” under the definition of permanently and totally disabled.
-Work for minimal pay offered to people with physical or mental disabilities or sheltered employment must be offered by qualified locations.
+A child working for minimal pay under a special program for persons with disabilities is not engaged in a “substantial gainful activity” as that term is used in the definition of permanently and totally disabled.
+Work for minimal pay offered to persons with physical or mental disabilities or sheltered employment must be offered by qualified locations.
 Qualified locations are:

 - Sheltered workshops,

 - Department of Veterans Affairs (VA) sponsored homes.